-- Before you begin, make sure you are clean all over (showered, wearing clean clothes, clean hands, and wear sterile gloves and face mask to reduce contamination.
+- Before you begin, ensure you are clean all over (showered, wearing clean clothes, clean hands, and wearing sterile gloves and face mask to reduce contamination.

 - To begin inoculating the bags, open the bags of straw and the mushroom spawn.
-Using a sterile spoon, place a few spoonfuls of spawn into the straw, breaking it up and mixing slightly.
-1 liter of spawn can inoculate at least 10 bags
+Place a few spoonfuls of spawn into the straw using a sterile spoon, breaking it up and mixing slightly.
+1 liter of spawn can inoculate at least ten bags

-- Force the air out by pressing down and pack the straws tightly to prevent air pockets between the straws.
+- Force the air out by pressing down and packing the straws tightly to prevent air pockets between the straws.
 This will prevent the mushrooms from pinning under the plastic.

-- Use a rubber band, cord, or zip ties to restrict the opening of the bag.
-Then use a piece of cotton wool and plug the opening of the bag to reduce the chances of contamination and insect infestation.
+- Use a rubber band, cord, or zip tie to restrict the opening of the bag.
+Then use a piece of cotton wool and plug the bag's opening to reduce the chances of contamination and insect infestation.

 - Light is not required during incubation.
 Once inoculated, the bags should be left to incubate.

-- Then arrange the bags in the area where you can move around freely and can easily inspect each of them.
-Place the bags on disinfected floors, shelves, or hang them.
+- Then arrange the bags in an area where you can move around freely and can easily inspect each of them.
+Place the bags on disinfected floors and shelves, or hang them.

-- The spawn “runs” and spread throughout the straw and throughout the bag until it is fully colonized.
+- The spawn “runs” and spreads throughout the straw and the bag until it is fully colonized.
 This process should take between 1 to 3 weeks.

 - Monitor bags for any signs of molds and pests.
 You can also spray surfaces to keep off flies and other insects.
 Remove bags that are infected.
 Blackish, greenish mold within the straw indicates ineffective sterilization.